xieweiAlex/English_Learning/words/2023/words-June.md

+Experts are trying to figure out why the coronavirus is so **capricious**

 Undeterred in challenging spurious or poorly framed arguments, they can be formidable debaters.
 It truly pains this type to see falsities and fallacies go unchallenged.

 An adult male lion is resting in the grass on the Kenyan savanna.